Grimes Ladies preparing for annual dinner and bazaar

 Later in the evening, one lucky attendee will be awarded a one-of-a-kind handmade quilt as part of the tradition is the annual quilt raffle.

-The event will take place at Grand Island Elementary School, 551 W Leven St, Grimes, Saturday, Nov.
+The event will take place at Grand Island Elementary School, 551 W Leven St., Grimes, on Nov.
 5.

 Tickets for the dinner cost $16 for adults, $7 for children 6-12, and free to children 5 and younger.